 - Play your favourite music for baby.

-- Put baby in a sling or carrier and go for a walk.
+- Put baby in a wrap and go for a walk.

 - Rock baby to sleep.